LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • You gain proficiency in one skill of your choice from the following list: Deception, Insight, Intimidation, or Persuasion.
 • You can communicate telepathically with any creature you can see within 30 feet of you.
 If it understands at least one language, it can respond to you telepathically.

-### Theologian

-*Your extensive study of religion rewards you with the following benefits:*
-• Increase your Intelligence score by 1, to a maximum of 20.
-• You gain proficiency in the Religion skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
-• You learn the thaumaturgy and detect evil and good spells.
-You can cast detect evil and good once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ### Tough

 Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.

-### War Caster

-*Prerequisite: The ability to cast at least one spell* *You have practiced casting spells in the midst of combat, learning techniques that grant you the following benefits:*
-• You have advantage on Constitution saving throws that you make to maintain your concentration on a spell when you take damage.
-• You can perform the somatic components of spells even when you have weapons or a shield in one or both hands.
-• When a hostile creature’s movement provokes an opportunity attack from you, you can use your reaction to cast a spell at the creature, rather than making an opportunity attack.
-The spell must have a casting time of 1 action and must target only that creature.

 ## Skill feats